Thomas Rivers (nurseryman): Works

 He also contributed to gardening journals, beginning with a paper on apple cultivation in Loudon's Gardener's Magazine in 1827.

 Family

 By his marriage in 1827 to Mary Ann, Rivers had two sons and four daughters.
 His son Thomas Francis Rivers took over the family business and edited his father's works.
 It was Thomas Francis Rivers who introduced the Conference pear.
 His granddaughter, Thomas Francis's daughter May Rivers, was a notable botanical illustrator.
+His great-granddaughter was the artist Elizabeth Rivers (1903–1964), who won a scholarship to the Royal Academy Schools.